astroumd/lmtoy/docs/wishlist.md

 * A new Plots() interface with  a --plots= command line interface allows users to easily switch between interactive and batch png (or pdf) files.
-  The first example is in "view_spec_point.py"
+  The first example is in **view_spec_point.py**, though some issue with multi-panel plots   [code not committed yet]

-* New script "make_spec_fits.pu" that makes a waterfall fits cube
+* New script **make_spec_fits.py** that makes a waterfall fits cube

-* The lmtoy_combine.sh is able to combine multiple SpecFil's and create an output cube
+* The **lmtoy_combine.sh** is able to combine multiple SpecFil's and create an output cube

+* There is a new --sample flag in grid_data.py, to allow you to mask out samples from given pixels.
+So the argument is a multiple of 3 integers:
+  P,S0,S1, where P is the pixel number (0.15), and sequence from S0 through S1 are then not included in the gridding.
+S0 can start at 0, S1 can max out to whatever number it has for that pixel, consult your output for this.
+  There is no check on valid values, so you can --sample 99,-100,-10

+* There is a new -a flag in spec_driver_fits, for which the output weight file (the -w flag) will contain the beam.
+This is achieved by processing one pixel at (0,0) with 1 channel of intensity 1.0

 # A wishlist